GoCarrot/headdesk/docs/receiver.md

 ## Reason
 Frequently, during app updates, build settings will change, or an SDK will be removed but the `<receiver>` inside of the `AndroidManifest.xml` will not get updated or removed.
 This causes the app to crash.

+## Resolution
+Remove the `<receiver>` blocks which are missing implementations, or add the libraries which provide the implementations.